tooevangelist/paysuper-docs/content/docs/payments/customization.md

 {{< hint info >}}
 [**Testing the Checkout**](/docs/payments/testing/)

-Check your integration with PaySuper Checkout works correctly.
-Test cards can be used to create payments that produce successful and particular responses.
+Verify that your integration with PaySuper Checkout works correctly.
+Our offered test cards can be used to create payments that produce defined responses for you to test your integration code.
 {{< /hint >}}

 {{< hint info >}}
 [**Going live checklist**](/docs/payments/live/)

-Before going live inspect this checklist to ensure you've implemented all the significant setup steps.
+You can inspect this checklist before going live to ensure you've implemented all the significant setup steps.
 {{< /hint >}}

 ***